rabecker2/YosemiteSnowDepths/README.md

 # IntPercentiles.txt = the internal 1 sigma (68% confidence) range for the samples
 # ExtPercentiles.txt = the external 1 sigma range for the samples.
 # These are based on the internal and external uncertainties reported by the Balco et al. (2008) calculator.

+# simpleBalcoResults.txt = the ages of the Be-10 samples from Tuolumne Meadows and Lyell Canyon when they are processed through v.
+3.0.3 of the Balco et al. (2008) calculator in the standard fashion (i.e., not in the Monte Carlo approach that we explored).